Caroline Cobb, Ph.D.

 Office: 808 W Franklin, rm 304

 Caroline’s program of research generally addresses the role of novel and alternative tobacco products (e.g., hookah/waterpipe tobacco, little cigars/cigarillos, and electronic cigarettes) in the incidence of tobacco-related disease and death as well as the broader implications of the availability of these products for policy and public health.
-Her current work is particularly focused on poly-tobacco use patterns such as the influence of concurrent use of electronic cigarettes or little cigars/cigarillos on conventional cigarette smoking behavior and relevant toxicant exposures.
-In her spare time, Caroline enjoys painting watercolors and running around her Church Hill neighborhood with her husband Chris and recently adopted dog Gracie.
+Her current work is particularly focused on measuring predictors of tobacco product abuse liability and poly-substance use patterns (including cannabis).
+In her spare time, Caroline is an avid Crossfitter and patron of bakeries in her Church Hill neighborhood.
+She has two children: a daughter ~ Samantha Anne and hound dog ~ Gracie.

 Prospective graduate students: Caroline Cobb is accepting graduate students for fall 2018.